zordius/gulp-github/README.md

 Features
 --------

+* See your CI issues on github!
   * Collect <a href="https://github.com/spenceralger/gulp-jshint">gulp-jshint</a> results.
   * Collect <a href="https://github.com/jscs-dev/gulp-jscs">gulp-jscs</a> results.
   * Collect <a href="https://github.com/adametry/gulp-eslint">gulp-eslint</a> results.
   * Write collected info then comment on a github pull request.
   * Update github pull request status based on collected info.
 * A failThisTask() reporter to fail a gulp task when jscs/jshint/eslint issues found
 * **TODO** Collect lcov result.